Lepidium sativum

 Seed Type Conventional, untreated, non-GMO

-Preferred Medium Coco coir or soil; sow thin and even.
+Preferred Medium Coco coir or fine potting soil; spread seeds thinly and evenly in a single layer

 ABOUT